ThierryBachmann/ProtoMusicRun/README.md

 Beyond the musical system, this demo includes several essential components of a functional game:
 - Gamepad support
 - Touchscreen-friendly controls
-- Terrain editor + algorithmic generator (POC level!)
+- Terrain editor + algorithmic generator (POC level, not yet used in the demo!)
 - Integration with Firebase Leaderboards  (Hall Of Fame)
+- Shaders exploration for tiny effects
 - Example levels built with simple terrain and minimal visuals

 ---